 Theorem 2 bears some resemblance to work on "complete resource pooling" in the diffusion limit literature, even though the questions being addressed are different.
-For the sake of continuity, the discussion of connections between that body of work and ours is included in Appendix B.
+For the sake of continuity, the discussion of connections between that body of work and ours is included in Appendix A.

 Our results are easily extended to unreliable servers.
-If the proportion of time server jis up is given by $u_j$ , then we can simply replace $\mu{j,k}$ by $u_j\mu{j,k}$ in the preceding development, so that capacity effective flexibility structures that account for server failures would simply be based on the effective rates $u_j\mu{j,k}$ .
-One could also extend these results to more complex failure models (allowing for class failures and dependencies), but one would have to examine a similar generalization of the allocation LP given by (4)-(6) in [5].
+If the proportion of time server jis up is given by u_j , then we can simply replace $\mu{j,k}$ by $u_j\mu{j,k}$ in the preceding development, so that capacity effective flexibility structures that account for server failures would simply be based on the effective rates $u_j\mu{j,k}$.
+One could also extend these results to more complex failure models (allowing for task failures and dependencies), but one would have to examine a similar generalization of the allocation LP given by (4)-(6) in [5].

 Finally, while we believe (4) and (5) provide valuable insights and guidelines for designing desirable flexibility structures, they are certainly not the final word on this subject.
 For example, our observations are specific to throughput as the performance measure, the situation becomes more complex for performance measures such as mean waiting times or holding costs.
 Also, while our results give guarantees as to when changes in demand or processing rates may be accommodated, a manager may also be interested in flexibility that targets sources of variability.
 Moreover, we have not considered constraints on server flexibility (e.g., certain tasks may not be performed by the same server, while other tasks may require a dedicated server) or on cost.
 Such constraints may lead one to make lower investments than recommended here (e.g., if the return on investment is not sufficient), or additional investments.
 More detailed analysis would need to be performed for such additional concerns.

-6 Specific Flexibility Structures
+5 Specific Flexibility Structures

 In this section, we examine specific flexibility structures with the goal of identifying when they are capacity effective (in the sense of equations (4) and (5)).
 We start by considering chains, which have been suggested as desirable flexibility structures in the literature (see Section 1).
-We by no means claim to be the first to explore this issue, but with the pioneering work of [22] as a starting point, we endeavor to identify explicit conditions under which chaining is and is not capacity effective, for specific systems.
-This is the subject of Section 6.1.
-Section 6.2 examines when targeted flexibility (where all flexibility is concentrated on either one class or one server) is capacity effective.
-In both Sections 6.1 and 6.2, we present results for systems of arbitrary size and structured service rates, as well as results for three classes and three servers for arbitrary service rates.
-Finally, Section 6.3 discusses when two popular structures (the "N" and "W" structures from the call center literature) for small systems are capacity effective (in complete generality).
-The proofs of all results in this section are provided in Appendix C.
+We by no means claim to be the first to explore this issue, but with the pioneering work of [21] as a starting point, we endeavor to identify explicit conditions under which chaining is and is not capacity effective, for specific systems.
+This is the subject of Sections 5.1 and 5.2.
+Section 5.3 examines when targeted flexibility (where all flexibility is concentrated on either one task or one server) is capacity effective.
+In both Sections 5.1 and 5.3, we present results for systems of arbitrary size and structured service rates, while in Sections 5.2 and 5.3, we present results for three tasks and three servers for arbitrary service rates.
+Finally, Section 5.4 discusses when two popular structures (the "N" and "W" structures from the call center literature) for small systems are capacity effective (for arbitrary service rates).
+The proofs of all results in this section are provided in an online companion.

-Define $\lambda_k = a_k \lambda{i(k)}$ .
-In the remainder of this section, our insights depend only on the values of $\tilde{\lambda}k$ , and hence will hold for all network topologies that give rise to the same values of $\tilde{\lambda}k$ .
+Define $\tilde{\lambda}k = a_k \lambda{i(k)}$.
+In the remainder of this section, our insights depend only on the values of $\tilde{\lambda}k$, and hence will hold for all network topologies that give rise to the same values of λ_k .
 Just to give one small example, let K = 3.
-The following three systems all give rise to $\tilde{\lambda}1 = \tilde{\lambda}2 = 1.0$ and $\tilde{\lambda}3 = 0.5$ .
+The following three systems all give rise to $\tilde{\lambda}1 = \tilde{\lambda}2 = 1.0$ and $\tilde{\lambda}3 = 0.5$.